sharpliner/sharpliner/docs/AzureDevOps/GettingStarted.md

 # Getting started with Sharpliner for AzureDevOps

 This documentation shows how to define and publish YAML for [Azure DevOps pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops).
-For more detailed reference of various parts of the pipeline, see [Azure DevOps definition reference](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionReference.md).
+For a more detailed reference of various parts of the pipeline, see [Azure DevOps definition reference](https://github.com/sharpliner/sharpliner/blob/main/docs/AzureDevOps/DefinitionReference.md).

 ## Table of Contents